Service Design Project Course 4 ECTS

 Lecture 1: Course introduction & Project themes Wednesday 13.02.

-The first lecture consists from two parts: course introduction and project themes outline.
+The first lecture consists of two parts: course introduction and project themes outline.
 The first part starts with introducing the course technicalities, practicalities and course content.
-Following, requirements for the individual and group work; important dates related to course deliverables comprising of the Mid term and the Final presentation as well as independent workshop.
-Introduction lecture also instruct on how to write a learning blog and critically reflect on course content.
+Following, requirements for the individual and group work; important dates related to course deliverables comprising of the Midterm and the Final presentation as well as an independent workshop.
+Introduction lecture also instructs on how to write a learning blog and critically reflect on course content.
 The first part concludes on how students will be assessed.
-In the second part of the lecture four different projects’ themes are presented including project opportunities, challenge and project goals.
+In the second part of the lecture, four different projects’ themes are presented including project opportunities, challenge and project goals.
 Each project is supported with adequate supporting literature.
 This part of the lecture concludes with team building exercise.